-Stores with BOGO offers are begging you to save money.
-Pleading.
+Stores with BOGO (buy one, get one) offers are begging you to save money—pleading.
 Okay, not that far.
-But they are setting out the offers you need to sweep in and grab up.
-How about following this money-saving move: Make those meal plans based on your grocery store’s sales.
+But they are setting out the offers so you can sweep in and grab them.
+How about following this money-saving move?
+Make those meal plans based on your grocery store’s sales.
 You can even stock up the pantry and freezer for the future.
-Just don’t forget what you’ve bought when you’re making meal plans weeks later.
+Just make sure your purchases fit your budget, never buy stuff just because it’s on sale, and don’t forget what you’ve bought when you’re making meal plans weeks later.
 Wasting isn’t saving.

 Don’t forget the single most important money-saving method out there—budgeting.
 Duh!
-You’ll never make those money goals without a budget.
+You’ll never meet those money goals without a budget.
 EveryDollar’s the best budgeting tool for the best budgeters around.

-And guess what.
+And guess what?
 It’s free.
 Seriously.
 We appreciate humor and all, but we wouldn’t joke about that.
-You can sign up for an EveryDollar account today—at literally no cost—and set up your first budget in around ten minutes.
+You can sign up for an EveryDollar account today—at literally no cost—and set up your first budget in around 10 minutes.

 When you start budgeting, you stare your finances in the face and tell them you know who’s ready to start saving smarter, who’s in charge, and who’s going to make these money goals come true.